RelationalAI SDK for Go

 func main() {

-// create client with default profile
+// Create a client with default profile.

 client, err := rai.NewClientFromConfig("default")